There are multiple possible causes of genital sores, which can be itchy, painful, produce a discharge, or be free of symptoms.

 Genital sores in women

 Similar to men, there are several potential causes of genital sores in women.
 Sexually transmitted infections such as genital herpes simplex, syphilis, chancroid, granuloma inguinale, and lymphogranuloma venereum are known to cause lesions, sores, and ulcers on the genitals.

 In females, the vulva is susceptible to genital sores.
 Possible causes include pre-cancerous changes of the vulva (vulvar dysplasia) which may appear as red, brown, or white patches on the vulva, which may be itchy.
-The vulva can also develop skin cancers such as melanoma and basal cell and squamous cell carcinomas.
+The vulva can also develop skin cancers such as melanoma and basal cell carcinoma and squamous cell carcinomas.